 They collaborate with artists, curators, researchers and cultural producers to challenge conventional notions of diversity and difference.
 They engage with a wide audience, particularly young people, in discourse and debate on issues surrounding the politics of race, class and gender.

-If you are a British-born or British-based visual artist of African or Asian descent and are interested in contributing to their archive please get in touch with me via my contact form.
-I am particularly (but not exclusively) interested in hearing from those of Filipino decent due to my own heritage as well as the fact that from my own experiences artists of Filipino descent can be particularly underrepresented in the arts and libraries.
+If you are a British-born or British-based visual artist of African or Asian descent and are interested in contributing to their archive please get in touch with Iniva directly or you can chat to me about it via my contact form.
+I would love to hear from anyone that is an artist of African or Asian descent as these groups are particularly underrepresented in the arts and libraries.